 Signalling to transmit DA metadata with a signalling mechanism from the receiver to the transmitter and using SEI messages

-First mode of use: Application of attenuation maps at the receiver
+First mode of use: application of attenuation maps at the receiver

 The receiver in each device sends a display attenuation map power reduction request (DAMPR-Req) message to the attention of the transmitter.
 This message allows the receiver to request some attenuation maps with some specific energy reduction rates to the transmitter, and to specify the transmitter with specific information on its capacities to apply attenuation maps, e.g., its display type, supported processings to apply on the requested attenuation maps and supported types of attenuation maps.

 In response to the DAMPR-Req from the receiver, the transmitter sends a display attenuation map power reduction response (DAMPR-Resp) message.
-In a first mode, this message indicates the number of attenuation maps it accepts to produce and the information of energy reduction rate expected when applying them on the original video.
+In a first mode, this message indicates the number of attenuation maps it accepts to produce, and the information of energy reduction rate expected when applying them on the original video.
 In a second mode, when this message is used to acknowledge a DAMPR-Req with a cancel flag:

 it is empty or the parameter ami_map_resp_number is set to 0 for a global cancellation of the attenuation maps